 DC output + Level on pin REM-SB + Parameter "REM-SB Level" → Behavior HIGH + Normal The DC output isn't locked.
-It can be switched on by pushbutton "On/Off" (front panel) or via command from digital interface. is off LUCI Inverted The DC o Inverted 7 (none panel) of via command normalightal internace. is off ne DC output locked.
-It can't be switched on by pushbutton "On/Off" (front anel) or via command from digital interface.
-When trying to switch on, a + + LOW + Normal → panel) or via command from digital interface.
-When trying to switch on, a pop-up in the display resp. an error message will be generated.
+It can be switched on by pushbutton "On/Off" (front panel) or via command from digital interface.
+LOW + Inverted 7 ( is off HIGH + Inverted The DC output locked.
+It can't be switched on by pushbutton "On/Off" (fro panel) or via command from digital interface.
+When trying to switch or + LOW + Normal → pop-up in the display resp. an error message will be generated.